Table of Contents

 According to a Bureau of Labor Statistic report issued in May 2015, California offers the second highest mean annual salary for HVAC professionals at $53,050.
 New York State tops the salary ladder with an annual mean salary just shy of $55,000.
 If this is not enough to get you excited about getting your HVAC Certification in California, then what will.
 If you are currently looking to get certified but just don’t know how what you need to do, this article is for you.

-Becoming a certified HVAC professional in the state of California is not as complicated process and many people imagine.
+Becoming a certified HVAC professional in the state of California is not as complicated as many people imagine.
 This article lays down the certification requirements, the different classes of certification as well as offering you ideas on how to pass the certification exam at the first attempt.
+You also may have an option for an online certification training program as well.

 HVAC Licensing Requirements for California